Ballistic and sub-ballistic motion of interfaces in a field of random obstacles: Abstract

 \section{Abstract}

 We consider a discretized version of the quenched Edwards-Wilkinson model for the propagation of a driven interface through a random field of obstacles.
 Our model consists of a system of ordinary differential equations on a $d$-dimensional lattice coupled by the discrete Laplacian.
 At each lattice point, the system is subject to a constant driving force and a random obstacle force impeding free propagation.
 The obstacle force depends on the current state of the solution and thus renders the problem non-linear.
-For independent and identically distributed obstacle strengths with exponential moment we prove ballistic propagation of the interface if the driving force is large enough.
+For independent and identically distributed obstacle strengths with exponential moment we prove ballistic propagation (i.e., propagation with a positive velocity) of the interface if the driving force is large enough.
+For a specific case of dependent obstacles, we show that no stationary solution exists, but still the propagation of the front is not ballistic.